ARM-software/Arm-2D/documentation/how_to_deploy_the_arm_2d_library.md

-   **Figure 1-2 Install the Arm-2D in Pack Installer**
+   **Figure 1-2 Install Arm-2D in Pack Installer**

    ![](./pictures/HowToDeploy1_2.png)

-## 2 How to Deploy Arm-2D Library
+## 2 How to Deploy Arm-2D

 ### 2.1 Generic Method (Using MDK as an example)

-1. Copy the Arm-2D folder to your target project directory.
+1. Copy the `Arm-2D` folder to your target project directory.

 2. Open the MDK project, add a group in the project viewer and give it a name, for example, `Arm-2D`.